mape-maker/mape-maker/documentation/index.rst

    :width: 200px
    :align: right

-This package can be used to simulate scenarios of wind power forecasts from actuals or from actuals to forecasts.
+This package can be used to simulate scenarios of wind power forecasts from actuals or wind power actuals from forecasts.
 It has been implemented so that a generalization to any type of dataframe providing actuals and forecasts, is possible.

 |